Supply and demand zones can identify mega reversal trades, but like all technical concepts, the success rate of zones can be improved further.

 So there you have it – the three main points of confluence to keep an eye on for S & D zones.

-Give ’em a look-see when you spot a zone forming – they’ll help you stick to the good stuff.
-Of course, they won’t work like magic all the time – hey, that’s trading for ya; nothing’s set in stone.
-But one thing’s for sure – they’ll definitely give you a lil’ extra reassurance you’re dealing with a top-notch zone.
+Give these a look when you spot a zone forming – they’ll help you find higher probability zones.
+Of course, they won’t work all the time – hey, that’s trading for you; nothing’s set in stone.
+But they’ll definitely give your zone a little boost in power.